openSUSE/news-o-o/_posts/2011-04-19-infrastructure-updates.markdown

 In short, we have changed some key parts of our infrastructure and introduced a new login proxy, so there might still be some pitfalls.
 But we have it under our control now and can debug and even fix any issue with it.
 In case of problems, please speak up on the opensuse-buildservice mailing list.

-Your make-OBS-stable-team, Michael Schröder, Stephan Kulow and Adrian Schröter
+Your make-OBS-stable-team, Michael SchrÃ¶der, Stephan Kulow and Adrian SchrÃ¶ter